 Connectivity analysis and correlation with behavior

-Based on the MVPA results, we explored whether the functional connectivitiesy within and between the visual and DMN core networks were associated with learning performance.
+Based on the MVPA results, we explored whether the functional connectivities within and between the visual and DMN core networks were associated with learning performance.
 We hypothesized that, if successful learning had occurred, the integration between the visual network (which may be considered as a task-positive network along with the motor network) and the DMN core network (which may be considered as a task-negative network) would decrease.

 Discussion